CarbonLDP/carbonldp-js-sdk/doc/README.md

 createFragment( slug:string ):Carbon.Fragment.Class
 ```

-Creates a `Carbon.Fragment.Class` with the slug provided.
+Creates an empty `Carbon.NamedFragment.Class` with the slug specified.
+If the slug has the form of a BlankNode ID, a `Carbon.Fragment.Class` is created instead.

 *Parameters*